 Investors and employees in a startup may have conflicting investment, tax, and other interests with respect to startup ownership, which may arise from the structuring of the startup or the timing of a sale of the startup or other factors.
 As a consequence, decisions made by the startup’s management on such matters may be more beneficial for some investors than for others.
 Investors should be aware that startup management tends to consider the investment and tax objective of its shareholders as a whole when making decisions on investment structure or timing of sale, and not the circumstances of any investor individually.

 Investors in a startup will not make decisions with respect to the startup’s business and affairs.

 The foregoing risks do not purport to be a complete explanation of all the risks involved in acquiring equity or debt securities in a startup.
-Each Investor is urged to seek its own independent legal and tax advice and read the relevant investment documents before making a determination whether to invest in a startup through Republic.
+Each investor is urged to seek their own independent legal and tax advice and read the relevant investment documents before deciding to invest in a startup on Republic.

 Invest in promising

 Win a brand-new Apple iPhone 11 Pro with 256 GB of storage.
 In addition, winner will be featured in our newsletter, get 100 Notes, and a Republic swag pack.

 Win a brand-new Apple Watch 5 Space Gray Aluminum Case with Sport Band.
 In addition, winner will be featured in our newsletter, get 50 Notes, and a Republic swag pack.

 Win a brand new set of Apple AirPods.
 In addition, winner will be featured in our newsletter, get 30 Notes, and a Republic swag pack.

 All runners up will get 5 Notes and a swag pack featuring their choice of a Republic t-shirt or hoodie, a pin and a sticker pack.

 What other rules should I be aware of?